vebbis321/thel.foo/content/posts/custom-text-field/index.md

 ### Handling state

 But now nothing happens when the state changes.
 We need some method that can respond in relation to changes in the `focusState`.
 So how can we do that?.
-If we attach a `didSet` property observer to the `focusState` it will execute code whenever the property changes, which is exactly what we want, because we want to trigger a method for handling new changes when our state changes.
+If we attach a `didSet` property observer to the `focusState` it will execute code whenever the property had changed, which is exactly what we want --  because we want to trigger a method for handling new changes when our state has changed.

 ```swift
 private var focusState: FocusState = .inActive {